 Hillary Rodham Clinton ’69 Will Return to Wellesley College to Deliver 2017 Commencement Address

-Former Presidential Candidate, Global Champion for Women, and Iconic Leader of Our Time Selected to Speak by Class of 2017
+Former Secretary of State, Global Champion for Women, and Iconic Leader of Our Time Selected to Speak by Class of 2017

 Wellesley, Mass.—Hillary Rodham Clinton ’69 will address the members of the Wellesley College Class of 2017 and an international audience of their family and friends at Wellesley’s 139th commencement exercises on Friday, May 26, at 10:30 am.
 Unlike many other colleges and universities, Wellesley’s commencement speaker selection process is driven by its students.